 Several airline loyalty programs have their miles expire after a specific time period.
 Some airlines renew your entire balance each time you redeem or earn more miles.
 A few airlines no longer enforce expiration dates.

 Singapore Airlines KrisFlyer has one of the most restricting mileage policies.
-All Singapore KrisFlyer miles expire 24 months after you receive them.
-If you can’t earn enough other miles from other qualifying activity in time, you lose your oldest miles.
+All Singapore KrisFlyer miles expire 36 months after you receive them.
+If you can’t earn enough other miles from other qualifying activities in time, you lose your oldest miles.

-Of the largest domestic airlines, only American Airlines miles still expire.
-AAdvantage miles currently expire 18 months after account inactivity.
+Of the largest domestic airlines, only American Airlines’ miles still expire.
+AAdvantage miles expire 24 months after account inactivity.
 Delta, United, Southwest, and JetBlue miles no longer expire.
-That is unless your account no longer remains in good standing.
+However, this only applies when your account remains in good standing.

 What To Do Instead

-If you have a particular award flight in mind but don’t have enough miles, consider applying for a limited time credit card offer to earn bonus airline miles.
+If you have a particular award flight in mind but don’t have enough miles, consider applying for a limited-time credit card offer to earn bonus airline miles.
 This can be a good option if you have an existing balance that will expire soon.
-This bonus can be enough points to book an award flight to an exotic destination, for example.

 Even if you fly on a regular basis, it may take an eternity to earn enough miles for an award flight.
 This is typically the case when you live near a major airport and fly the cheapest airline for that route.